About

 Regarding the Supporting Statement, it is a one or two page statement outlining your motivation to pursue postgraduate research, the area(s) of research you’re interested in, why you want to undertake postgraduate research at Manchester/Cambridge, any relevant research or work experience, the key findings of your previous research experience, and techniques and skills you’ve developed.

-• Interviews: late April, early May, 2024.
+• Interviews: late March/early April, 2025.

-• Decisions: late May, early June, 2024.
+• Decisions: late-April/early May, 2025.

 People